 sudo dnf remove code

-If you are using the insider version, you can uninstall it with:
+If you installed the insider version instead, remove it with:

 sudo dnf remove code-insiders